cthadeusantos/spanner_tree_generator/README.md

 ## 9. Authorship Information

-We're a group of researchers mainly from Instituto de Computação/Universidade Federal Fluminense (IC/UFF) and Universidade Federal Rural do Rio de Janeiro.
+We're a group of researchers mainly from **Instituto de Computação/Universidade Federal Fluminense (IC/UFF)**(Institute of Computing/Federal Fluminense University) and Universidade Federal Rural do Rio de Janeiro.
 If you want to inquire about this project, you may e-mail any of the authors listed below.

 **TEAM**
 * Luís Felipe Ignácio Cunha (lfignacio@ic.uff.br) **[Advisor]**